LukeShortCloud/rootpages/README.md

 $ export rp_browser="firefox"
 ```

 The only file that is not HTML or viewable via the "rp" command is currently the "linux_commands.xlsx" Excel spreadsheet.
-It is not formatted in CSV or TSV due to the unique styling that it uses to help organize different sections.
+This will eventually be converted into a more CLI friendly format.
 A lot of good command line references can be found here.

 ## Development